-In terms of the provisions of Section 152 of the Act and the Rules made thereunder and Article 114 of the Articles of Association of the Company Mr K N Neelkant and Mr BHariharan retire by rotation at the ensuing Annual General Meeting of the Company andbeing eligible seek reappointment.
-As per Regulation 36 of the Listing Regulations andSecretarial Standard-2 on General Meetings issued by the Institute of Company Secretariesof India (SS-2) the brief profile and other relevant details regarding re-appointment ofMr K N Neelkant and Mr B Hariharan are contained in the Annexure accompanying theexplanatory statement to the Notice of the ensuing Annual General Meeting.
+In terms of the provisions of Section 152 of the Act and the Rules made thereunder and Article 114 of the Articles of Association of the Company Dr Omkar Goswami retire by rotation at the ensuing Annual General Meeting of the Company and is eligible for re-appointment.

 INDEPENDENT DIRECTORS' DECLARATION

-The Company has received declarations from all its Independent Directors confirming that they meet the criteria of independence as laid down under Section 149 of the Act and Regulation 16 of the Listing Regulations.
+Your Company has received declarations from all its Independent Directors confirming that they meet the criteria of independence as laid down under Section 149 of the Act and Regulation 16 of the Listing Regulations.

-During FY2018 the Board of Directors met five times to discuss and decide the businessstrategies and performance in addition to the items reported to the Board in accordance with the provisions of the Act Listing Regulations and other statutory provisions.
+During FY2019 your Board of Directors met six times to discuss and decide business strategies and performance in addition to items reported to the Board in accordance with the provisions of the Act Listing Regulations and other statutory provisions.
 The intervening gap between the meetings was within the period prescribed under the Act Listing Regulations and Secretarial Standard-1 on Board Meetings issued by the Institute of Company Secretaries of India (SS-1).
-Details of the Board Meetings held and theattendance of the Directors are given in the section titled Report on Corporate Governance which forms part of this Annual Report.
+Details of Board Meetings held and the attendance of Directors are given in the section titled Report on Corporate Governance which forms part of this Annual Report.

-Details of composition of the statutory Committees their terms of reference number of meetings heldand attendance of the Committee Members thereof during the financial year is given in thesection titled Report on Corporate Governance' forming part of this Annual Report.
+Details of composition of the statutory Committees their terms of reference number of meetings held and attendance of Committee members thereof during the financial year is given in the section titled `Report on Corporate Governance' forming part of this Annual Report.

 KEY MANAGERIAL PERSONNEL